 Research interests in the Waller lab

 The origin of cellular life on Earth was an inevitable miracle.
 Since then cells have continued to evolve seemingly improbable complexity and sophistication.
-We find this exciting, wonderful and beautiful.
+We find this beautiful, wonderful and exciting.
 Our ambition is to better understand the diversity of cell organisations, functions and processes, how they evolved, and how they contribute to modern life as we know it.
 In particular, we are interested in: how some cells have become ingenious but dangerous parasites; how unrelated cells can join forces to form permanent symbiotic partnerships; and how cells’ information storage systems have found new solutions to old problems.